 What's an Asthma Action Plan?

-An asthma action plan is a set of instructions that you create with your doctor to help you control your asthma.
-Following the plan can help you prevent flare-ups and deal with them if they do happen.
+An asthma action plan (or management plan) is a written plan that you create with your child's doctor to help control your child's asthma.

 What's in the Asthma Action Plan?